Imam Hossein University: Physics Research Center

-According to the ElBaradei's report of the International Atomic Energy Agency (IAEA), the university (called a "technical university" in the report) houses the Physics Research Center (PHRC), which controls the Iranian nuclear program, once under the Atomic Energy Organization of Iran (AEOI), Iran's civilian nuclear agency.
+According to the El Baradei's report of the International Atomic Energy Agency (IAEA), the university called a technical university in the report houses the Physics Research Center (PHRC), which controls the Iranian nuclear program, once under the Atomic Energy Organization of Iran (AEOI), Iran's civilian nuclear agency.
 One of the principal sources of nuclear experts has been Imam Hossein University.
 Part of the takeover of the Iranian nuclear program also necessarily included transferring experts from around the country into this university.
 The IAEA stated the IRGC is believed to have co-opted the nuclear research facilities and experts of the university system in order to conceal and cloak the true military aspect of the Iranian nuclear program.
 For example, an Iranian company, Kimia Maadan (KM) Company, made use of experts from this university.
 The IAEA had also questions regarding the role and origin of KM Company.
 The company was founded by nuclear experts, a core staff about half a dozen experts who had previously worked for the Iranian Ore Processing Center (OPC).
 There are relationships among various university research teams, PHRC of Imam Hossein University, the Education Research Institute (ERI) and the Institute of Applied Physics (IAP) and KM Company, each working on different aspects of the Iranian nuclear program.

 One of the research projects addressed in the IAEA report is the Iranian Green Salt Project, apparently managed by KM Company.
 The project performed a flowsheet of bench scale conversion of uranium oxide (UO_{2}) into 1 ton of UF_{4} per year, also known as Green Salt.
 It is an early step in an enrichment process, beyond the capacity or scope of the Uranium Ore Concentration (UOC) plant.
 According to the IAEA report, KM Company designed and built a turnkey (flowsheet).
 The document also referred to the project concerning the missile re-entry vehicle.

 The IAEA has also reported the Iranian testing of multiple high-explosive detonators designs and documents the layout for an underground nuclear blast test facility in this university.
 In 2006, a senior US official revealed the Washington Post a diagram being schematically consistent with a nuclear test-site schematic in Iran.
 Later in 2006, a contingent of senior officers from Iran travelled to North Korea to see an underground facility to test explosion.
 IAEA also asked questions about the Iranian Shahab-3 missile designs.
 Specifically, re-entry vehicle designs are believed to be engineered for the ability to carry nuclear warheads.

 The various scientific research groups of Iran's nuclear program, run from this university under the direction of the IRGC, are including efforts to obtain training courses and software on spark gaps, shock wave software, neutron sources, special steel parts, radiation measurement equipment, including borehole spectrometers.
 Nonetheless, Iran answered that it sought PAM shock software to study aircraft, collision of cars, airbags and for the design of seatbelts.